Curvenote CLI Overview

 npm install -g curvenote

-The CLI and all dependencies made by Curvenote are open-source (MIT License) and we contribute to upstream projects where we can (e.g. our founders are members of Executable Books).
+The CLI and all dependencies made by Curvenote are open-source (MIT License) and we contribute to upstream projects (e.g. our founders are members of Jupyter Book).
 The Curvenote CLI provides local content transformations, with an early focus on providing 100s of LaTeX templates for various scientific journals.
 The library also provides a connection to sync your local documents with Curvenote to aid in collaborative writing, especially in bridging the gap between those who can use Markdown, Git, and a Shell and those of us who are not programmers.
 We think this is especially important for writing workflows, where the collaboration and communication process is often quite different than a Git-driven approach.

 Get started with a curvenote init to quickly see your content rendered.